 What if I'm late?

 If you already have your tickets, please arrive at least 15 minutes prior to the show.
-If your tickets are being held at the Box Office or you need to purchase tickets, we recommend arriving at least 30 minutes prior to the show.
 After the performance has begun, it may not be possible to seat you in your assigned seat.
 If there is an appropriate pause in the production, we will do our best to seat you toward the back of the theater in order to avoid disrupting the performance (you will be able to watch the show from a monitor in the lobby or from one of our observation rooms at the back of the Coca-Cola Stage until we can sneak you in).
 However, please note that some productions simply will not accommodate late seating.